-In this study, the potential of this synergy for large scale mapping is addressed in the context of TanDEM-X / GEDI measurements is discussed, i.e. in a case in which only spatially discrete waveform measurements and no DTM.
-Chapter 4.2 describes the selected forest site for experiments, i.e. the Tasmania in Australia, the experimental data (TanDEM-X and GEDI) and the reference height measurements available.
-Chapter 4.3 addresses the estimation of forest height based on the combination of TanDEM-X and GEDI data.
-In Chapter 4.4 the forest height estimation performance the combination of the data is reviewed.
-The use of the performance model to limit (sub-)optimum height inversion range is proposed.
-Chapter 4.5 describes the actual processing and main results over the test site.
-Finally, in Chapter 4.6 the main results are assessed and the conclusions drawn.
+This study investigates the potential of this synergy for large-scale forest height mapping for the case where only a single polarisation TanDEM-X interferogram, a set of spatially discrete GEDI waveform measurements, and no DTM are available.
+The emphasis is set on developing a methodology able to invert forest height at large scales.
+Accordingly, decisions and tradeoffs are taken in favor of optimizing the data handling and processing flow and the overall inversion performance accounting for minimizing the effect of systematic errors.
+This is done accepting that the performance achieved may be locally inferior compared to more sophisticated, but also more complex, inversion approaches.
+Section 4.2 describes the selected forest site for the experiments, i.e., Tasmania in Australia, the experimental data (TanDEM-X and GEDI), and the reference height measurements available.
+Section 4.3 addresses the estimation of forest height based on the combination of TanDEM-X and GEDI data.
+In Section 4.4, the forest height estimation performance is addressed.
+A performance model is introduced and used to define the optimum height inversion range.
+Section 4.5 describes the actual processing and main results over the test site.
+Finally, in Section 4.6, the key findings are summarized and the conclusions are drawn.